Markovate-logo

 1. Longevity

 In serverless, functions are triggered by an event.
-These are invoked for a short period of time and die after execution.
+These run for a short period and terminate after execution.
 The benefit is that it pushes apps to production faster.
 In container architecture, the containers are always running and do not die even after execution.
 They run for a prolonged period of time.

 2. Supported Host Environments